DNRC/FCG-User-Documentation/docs/index.md

 # Financial Code Generator User Documentation

-The Finacial Code Generator is a web application used for generating state financial codes for tracking state expenses related to wildfire incidents that the state has a financial interest in.
+The Financial Code Generator is a web application used for generating state financial codes for tracking state expenses related to wildfire incidents that the state has a financial interest in.
 The application also displays information about each fire incident from the Integrated